Dog Boarding: What You Need to Know

 What Is Dog Boarding? - dog boarding

-Dog boarding is overnight pet care outside your home.
-Your dog stays with a dog sitter, kennel staff, vet team, or pet hotel team while you're away.
+Dog boarding is paid overnight care outside your home.
+Your dog may sleep in a sitter's house, a kennel run, a veterinary clinic, or a pet hotel room.

-Tip: Ask where your dog sleeps, who is present overnight, and how many dogs share the space.
+Tip: Ask where your dog sleeps, who is on site overnight, and how many dogs share the same space.

 Why Does Dog Boarding Matter?